 The tomb in Parc le Breos was built in the younger Neolithic period, around 3800 – 3500 BC (bones found in the tomb were dated for this period) and it was used for several hundred years.
 It was connected with the change of lifestyle in north-western Europe and the transition from a nomadic hunter-gatherer to a settled farmer.
 It probably influenced the development of a sense of territoriality and inheritance rights, and thus the desire to pay tribute to ancestors.
 A visible manifestation of this aspiration could be monumental tombs, also used to carry out religious ceremonies in their vicinity.
 The decline in the use of megalithic tombs took place around 2500 BC, when other methods of burial began to gain importance.
 The tomb was discovered in 1869 by workers working on road construction.

 The tomb was erected in a shape similar to a wedge, about 22 meters long, 12 meters wide on the south side and 6 meters wide on the north side.
-The entrance to the burial chamber was on the south side, between the two bulges separating the kind of a small yard.
+The entrance to the burial chamber was on the south side, between the two bulges separating the kind of a small yard approximately 2 meters wide.
 This square was probably the place of the ceremonies, as fragments of burnt bones, pottery and arrowheads were found there.

-Currently, the top layer of the tomb (cairn) has disappeared, however, its lower part was reconstructed in 1960-1961 (groundwater damaged especially the north-eastern and south-eastern corners).
-The preserved passage and four burial chambers with lateral stones forming them and the lower part of the tomb, allowing to visualize its size.
+Currently, the top layer of the tomb (cairn) has disappeared, but its lower part was reconstructed in 1960-1961 (groundwater damaged especially the north-eastern and south-eastern corners).
+The preserved passage and four burial chambers with the side stones forming them, as well as the lower part of the tomb, allowing one to visualize its size.
 The monument is open to visitors for free at any time of the day.

 Castleden R., Neolithic Britain: New Stone Age sites of England, Scotland and Wales, London 1992.